-Jeff studied Art and Design at Goldsmith's College in the late 60's, taught for a few years, travelled for a while, married, started a family and a building business during the 70's.
+After studying Art and Design at Goldsmith's College in the late 60's Jeff taught, travelled, got married, started a family and started a building business during the 70's.
 He gave up building in the mid 80's when his knees, back and some clients started troubling him.

 A chance encounter with a wobbly rat from Chile changed his life.
 He was so inspired by this articulating folk toy that he joined a course in toy making at the London College of Furniture, successfully completing the City and Guilds course.
 He set up his garden workshop in 1987, making toys which were sold at the local craft market in Greenwich.
-After a year of selling many new designs he eventually returned to the articulating creatures that had so fascinated him and sales really took off and he started developing many different creatures incorporating the technique.
+After a year of selling many new designs, he returned to the articulating creatures that had so fascinated him.
+Sales really took off and he started developing many different creatures incorporating the technique.